pnp/syntex-samples/docs/index.md

 Invoke-PnPSiteTemplate -Path .\sampleModel.pnp
 ```

-See the [Exporting Models](articles/Exporting-Models.md) article for guidance on how to export Document Understanding models.
+See the [Exporting Models](docs/Exporting-Models.md) article for guidance on how to export unstructured document processing models.

-Once a model has been imported in your SharePoint Syntex Content Center site you can review and update it to match your needs.
-If you want to further deploy the model then checkout the [Deploying Models](articles/Deploying-Models.md) article to learn more.
+Once a model has been imported in your Microsoft Syntex Content Center site you can review and update it to match your needs.
+If you want to further deploy the model then checkout the [Deploying Models](docs/Deploying-Models.md) article to learn more.

 ## Authors